Tennis expert reveals Australian Open men's semifinal picks, bets, predictions

-2026 Australian Open men's semifinal picks, best bets, odds: Expert backing Sinner, Alcaraz-Zverev Over 35.5
+2026 Australian Open men's semifinal picks, best bets, odds: Expert backing Sinner with tennis predictions

-SportsLine tennis expert Jose Onorato has revealed his Australian Open best bets for the men's semifinals on Thursday night
+SportsLine tennis expert Jose Onorato has revealed his Australian Open best bets for the men's semifinals on Friday morning

-The 2026 Australian Open men's semifinals begin at 10:30 p.m.
-ET on Thursday night, as Carlos Alcaraz faces Alexander Zverev.
-Alcaraz had never gone beyond the quarterfinals in four previous visits, but he has reached the semifinals without dropping a set.
-He had won 36 of his last 37 Grand Slam sets, and he is a -700 favorite against Zverev on Thursday night.
-SportsLine tennis expert Jose Onorato is taking the Over (35.5) for that match, and he has also revealed an Australian Open best bet for Novak Djokovic vs. Jannik Sinner.
+The 2026 Australian Open men's semifinals continue at 3:30 a.m.
+ET on Friday morning, as 10-time champion Novak Djokovic faces defending champion Jannik Sinner.
+Djokovic is currently in the longest Grand Slam title drought of his career, and he has not won a set since the third round.
+He got a walkover in the fourth round before Lorenzo Musetti retired up 2-0 in the quarterfinals.
+Sinner is on a 12-match winning streak against top-10 opponents, losing just two sets across those matches.

-Sinner is the defending champion while Djokovic is a 10-time winner, setting up a blockbuster showdown at 3:30 a.m.
-ET on Friday morning.
-Before locking in your Australian Open picks for the first Grand Slam of the season, be sure to check out the top tennis betting picks from Onorato.
+Sinner is the -1400 favorite in the Australian Open odds, while Djokovic is the +800 underdog.
+Before locking in your Australian Open picks for the first Grand Slam of the season, be sure to check out the top tennis betting picks from SportsLine expert Jose Onorato.

 New users can target the all-new DraftKings promo code, which offers $300 in bonus bets if your first $5 bet wins: